-Twin artists, Lisa and Lori Lubbesmeyer, blend their former disciplines as a printmaker and oil painter to create strong visual statements in fiber.
-Through their collaboration, the Lubbesmeyers push each other to see things differently, while they share a commitment to investigate the qualities of fiber that allows for a high art result.
+The Lubbesmeyer Art Studio & Gallery features the collaborative work of twins, Lisa and Lori Lubbesmeyer.
+Through a process of building on each other’s work, without conversation or referring to sketches, each twin adds her style as a former printmaker and oil painter to create strong visual statements in fiber and paint.
+Through their collaboration, the Lubbesmeyers push each other to see things differently, while they share a commitment to investigate the qualities of the media that allows for a high art result.

 The Lubbesmeyers find inspiration in nature, Japanese block print, music of all genres, the texture of leaves and grasses, the pattern of light on the foothills, ethnic designs and patterns, the juxtaposition of old and new, architectural fragments, the elegance and grace of birds, road trips — both solitary and shared — and the patterns of turned farm land.
 The artists are inspired by roads disappearing into the distance, and by horizons dividing earth and sky.
 They encourage us to look outward as far and as wide as possible.
 To us, they represent journeys of a meditative or spiritual nature.
 They suggest that we are all travelers.